Nova-UTD/Nova-UTD.github.io/index.md

 layout: default
 ---

-## Demo 1, our first drive
-<iframe width="500" height="315" src="https://www.youtube.com/embed/Ry3275KyM2Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aLeqj5ZyQQI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-> *This video explains our hardware stack and software architecture.
-It also also includes a video demonstration at 4:39*.

-When teaching a car to drive, it's best to start small.
-Demo 1 was our car's first foray into the real world.

-While Voltron can steer itself, we didn't give it control of the throttle and brakes (mostly for safety).
+## Overview
+Our project is currently aiming to make a 2-mile loop of UT Dallas's campus without any human control.
+Our vehicle will manage traffic patterns on actual roads while yielding to pedestrians and vehicles.
+Learn more about our goals on our [Demo 2 Overview](./d2-overview) page.

-You can read more about Demo 1 here: [Getting Things Rolling with Demo 1](./d1-overview).
+You can read more about Demo 1, our first milestone that we met in June 2021, here: [Getting Things Rolling with Demo 1](./d1-overview).

 ## What's next: Demo 2
 Our earlier demo was just baby steps.
 This time we're getting serious by programming our car to make a full loop of UT Dallas's campus, with zero help from humans.